 Most sudden cardiac arrests result from ventricular fibrillation (VF).
 VF is a fast and erratic heart rhythm originating in the heart’s ventricles.

-The sooner you recognise there is a problem, get help on the way, start CPR and use a defibrillator and transfer the casualty to advanced medical care – the better the outcome.
+The sooner you recognise there is a problem, get help on the way, start CPR, use a defibrillator and transfer the casualty to advanced medical care, the better the outcome.

-From September 2020, CPR will become a mandatory topic on the National Curriculum in England.
+Since September 2020, CPR has become a mandatory topic on the National Curriculum in England.
 Consequently, all young people in England should have learnt how to give CPR and use a defibrillator by the time they leave secondary school.
-We hope this will dramatically improve our survival rates from out of hospital cardiac arrests, to the same extent as it has in Denmark and other Scandinavian countries.
+Hopefully this will dramatically improve our survival rates from out of hospital cardiac arrests, to the same extent as it has in Denmark and other Scandinavian countries.

 It is not compulsory for employers to purchase AEDs to comply with the Health and Safety (First Aid) regulations 1981.
 However, if your needs assessment identifies an AED need then it is recommended that staff should be fully trained in its use.

-If you have help – Your bystander will need to let the emergency services know that the casualty is unconscious and not breathing and bring the AED as quickly as possible.
-Continue CPR whilst waiting for the Defibrillator.
+If you have help: Get your bystander to let the emergency services know that the casualty is unconscious and not breathing.
+Meanwhile, you should bring the AED as quickly as possible.
+Continue CPR whilst waiting for the defibrillator.